livecode/livecode-ide/Documentation/guides/lcb-style-guide.md

 or are allowed to use.
 This restriction is enforced by the the LiveCode extension store.

-If you don't have a domain name of your own, you may use module names beginning with `org.livecode.users.<username>`, replacing `<username>` with the username you use to log into the LiveCode extension store.
-For example, if your username is "sophie", then you can create a module named `org.livecode.users.sophie.mymodule`.
+If you don't have a domain name of your own, you may use module names beginning with `community.livecode.<username>`, replacing `<username>` with the username you use to log into the LiveCode extension store.
+For example, if your username is "sophie", then you can create a module named `community.livecode.sophie.mymodule`.

 For the main LiveCode repository, please use module names beginning with `com.livecode`